tmtxt/tmtxt.github.com/_drafts/2023-08-17-lets-build-product-instead-of-software-part-1.md

 ---
 layout: post
-title: "Mistakes of a Software engineer - Building software instead of Building product - Part 1"
+title: "Let's build Product instead of Software - Part 1"
 description: ""
 categories: [misc]
 tags: []
-thumbnail: /files/2023-08-17-mistakes-of-a-software-engineer-building-software-instead-of-building-product/img1.png
+thumbnail: /files/2023-08-17-lets-build-product-instead-of-software/img1.png
 ---

-> This might not always be a mistake.
+> This may not always be true.
 It really depends on the type of company that I will go
-> through in this post
+> through in this post.
+This also sometimes sounds strange from a Software Engineering
+> perspective, but as we get used to, it really did help FMG (my old company) grow to the leader in
+> that niche market

 Software engineers love technology, for sure.
 We love building things, love applying the latest technology into our product.
 However, we usually forget